Beach Fire permits cost $30.00, Check or money order ONLY.

 The permit holder shall be present at all times on the site, and shall have the permit available for inspection.

-The campfire shall be fully extinguished (no burning, smoldering, smoking, hot embers or debris) prior to midnight of the permit-issue day.
+The Beach Fire shall be fully extinguished (no burning, smoldering, smoking, hot embers or debris) prior to midnight of the permit-issue day.
 All fire debris shall be removed to a disposal container and the site shall be restored to its natural condition.